BrevinCronk98/WordCounter/README.md

 # _Brevins Word Counter_

-#### _This Program will count repeating words in a sentence and return the overall count for them."
+#### _This Program counts repeating words in a sentence and returns the overall count of them."
 May 14th, 2020_

 #### By Brevin Cronk

 ## Description

 #### The purpose of this application was to practice Unitx Testing in C#, as well as practicing our coding in C#.
+In this program the user will be prompted with entering in 2 words and a sentence, the program will then count how many times those 2 words appear in the sentence and will return them to the user and ask them if the want to do another set of words.

 ## Setup/Installation Requirements